 Exams can be a stressful time for students, and even the most prepared individuals can fall victim to common pitfalls that hinder their performance.
 Whether you're tackling a high school test, a college final, or a professional certification exam, avoiding these mistakes can make a significant difference in your results.
-In this blog post, we’ll explore the most common mistakes students make during exams and how to avoid them to maximize your success.
+In this blog post, we’ll explore the most common mistakes students make during exams and how to steer clear of them for a smoother, more successful experience.

 One of the most frequent mistakes students make is rushing through the instructions.
 Skipping this step can lead to misunderstandings about the format, requirements, or even the number of questions to answer.
-For example, you might miss that a question requires multiple answers or that you need to show your work for full credit.
+For example, you might accidentally answer all the questions when the instructions only require you to choose a few.

 How to Avoid It: